“What If…” Mini Grants

 As a result of this increase in applications and approvals, the funds allocated for “What If…” Mini Grants in 2023 have all been awarded.
 But don’t worry!
 We will be accepting applications again in January of 2024.

 We encourage you to take this time to continue developing your idea and to reach out to us in the New Year when we are able to continue reviewing new requests.

 What is a “What If…” Mini Grant?

-“What if…” is designed to foster growth in neighborhoods and strengthen the capacity of Syracuse residents who seek to make positive changes in their neighborhood while encouraging creativity, collaboration, and innovation.
 We believe that the people who live in a community should decide what happens in their community.
 Therefore, we look for projects that are driven by neighbors, grassroots organizations, or others who are actively involved in making our city a better place.
 We are deeply committed to lifting up the ideas, voices, and initiatives of our Syracuse neighbors who have not been heard.
+Learn More

 Contact Sheria Walker at firstname.lastname@example.org for details.

 You will also receive the access code needed to access the application within our grants system, so it is extremely important to attend.

 Create an account on Foundant – our grants management system.
 You can log back in anytime to start an application or edit an application in progress.

 Submit your application.

 Gather the information you need to show how your plan will work.
 Then, use the access code you received at orientation to begin the process within our grants portal – Foundant.